9fwaN9ar/9fwaN9ar/README.md

 * **Systems Programming:** Memory management, pointers, and resource optimization.
 * **The "Why" over the "How":** Interested in understanding the OS and Kernel levels rather than just using abstractions.
-* **Discipline:** I apply the same consistency to my code quality as I do to my training and bodybuilding schedule.

 ![Safwan's GitHub stats](https://github-readme-stats.vercel.app/api?username=9fwan9ar&show_icons=true&theme=graywhite&hide_border=true)